 In 2005, I produced my first studio album, Merry Little Christmas.
 I followed it with Legacy and Faith over the next two years.
 In 2007, I had the pleasure of collaborating with Meagan Taylor on our Revival album.
 How awesome it was for us to record in Historic RCA Studio B with a host of amazing musicians, including the legendary Charlie McCoy and the late Boots Randolph.
 Meagan and I are fortunate to be able to have so much fun playing together as we revive the musical relationship shared by Grandad and Chet.

 In 2009, I released my first live album, LIVE! at Langdale: The Legacy of Floyd Cramer.
 It was a thrill to perform and record this in front of a live audience.
 This album really captures the concert experience - and I'm glad to offer it as I continue to share my Legacy of Floyd Cramer concerts with audiences around the country.
 I followed that album with Just Me And My Piano, a collection of solo piano music, and On The Road Again, a collaboration with guitarist Richard Kiser and Country Music Hall of Famer Charlie McCoy on harmonica.
 My most recent release is a Christmas album with Meagan Taylor, A Tennessee Christmas.
-I'm also excited to offer a brand new sheet music songbook, The Piano Magic of Floyd Cramer, which will hopefully enable piano players of all ages to enjoy Grandad's music on their own pianos!
+I'm also excited to offer a series of sheet music songbooks called The Piano Magic of Floyd Cramer which will help piano players of all ages to be able to enjoy Grandad's music on their own pianos!